cloudbutton/aliyun-plugin/README.md

 ## Custom runtime
 The PyWren handler uses a default runtime with some common modules to run your code (see /compute/backends/aliyun_fc/requirements.txt).
-However, if your code often requires a module that is not already included in the runtime, you it will be convinient to build your custom runtime.
-To do so, it is very simple.
+However, if your code often requires a module that is not already included in the runtime, it will be convinient to build your custom runtime.\
+The process is very simple.
 You only have to install your modules into a separate folder (via `pip install -t <CUSTOM_MODULES_DIR>`) and then provide it to PyWren by specifing it in the config file:
 ```yaml
   pywren:
     ...